abdullahmraza/knowledgebase/content/deployment/MachineAgent.md

-# AppDynamics Java Agent Deployment
+# AppDynamics Machine Agent Deployment

 ## Overview
-This document explains how to deploy AppDynamics Java Agent on Linux.
+This document explains how to deploy AppDynamics Machine Agent on Linux.

 ## Prerequisites
 - Java 11+